KolaczykResearch/NetworkTGUH-Code/README.md

 Applications
 ===========================================================================================

-- Part 1: 	simulation study that generates Figure 1 in the paper
+- Part 1: 	Simulation study that generates Figure 1 in the paper.

-- Part 2: 	an denoise example using the network TGUH.
+- Part 2: 	An denoise example using the network TGUH.
 		We denoise the signal over a barbell of size 4+6.

 Functions